Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 CHB Interior Latex Paint

-Is It Good Paint for Walls?
+Is CHB Paint Good Paint for Walls?

 Is It Good for Painting Ceilings?

-The paint touches up very well on surfaces where two coats have been applied.
+Touch-Ups: The paint touches up very well on surfaces where two coats have been applied.
 I have found that when only one coat has been applied, touching up the paint can leave a visible mark.

 Is CHB Paint Worth It?

-For spraying, the paint works great with an airless sprayer.
+For spraying, the paint sprays nicely with an airless sprayer and the appropriate spray tip.
 If you are planning to paint large expanses of drywall with this product, spraying is the way to go.
 Spraying is much faster and makes it easier to achieve the right paint thickness on the surface for rolling.